Kong/docs.konghq.com/app/docs/0.3.2/proxy-layer-reference.md

 By doing so, Kong recognizes the `Host` value as being the `public_dns` of the "mockbin" API.
 The request will be routed to the upstream API and Kong will execute any configured [plugin][plugins] for that API.

 <div class="alert alert-warning">
-  <strong>Going to production:</strong> If you're planning on going to production with your setup, you most likely don't want your consumers to manually set the "**Host**" header on each request.
+  <strong>Going to production:</strong> If you're planning to go into production with your setup, you'll most likely not want your consumers to manually set the "**Host**" header on each request.
 You can let Kong and DNS take care of it by simply setting an A record on your domain pointing to your Kong installation.
 Hence, any request made to `example.org` will already contain a `Host: example.org` header.
 </div>

 #### Using the "**X-Host-Override**" header